ZiyuWang1121/Collaborative-Workspace-System/README.md

 1. Download all the files and make sure that the directories are in original order.
 2. Open your terminal and go to the correct directory.
 3. Use the command `streamlit run main.py` to activate the system.
-4. You can then input your own information or use the "Generate sample data" in the sidebar for demostration.
+4. You can then input your own data or use the "Generate sample data" in the sidebar for demostration.

 ## Project Objectives
 -  Design the databases, identify/collect/simulate the data, and draw object